Satisfaction faces: What type of companies uses these for real-time employee feedback?

 The most remote is probably one of our Nigerian sites, where we gave DHL (who has an extraordinary high Celpax result in their warehouse thanks to their transparent work environment) a challenge to deliver the Celpax satisfaction faces on time.

-There also some exotic and intriguing workplaces that use the Celpax like churches, circuses, and poultry plants.
+There are also some exotic and intriguing workplaces that use the Celpax smiley faces like churches, circuses, and poultry plants.

 Or consulting firm DEK with their Agile HR and CEO in action (Swedes are pretty bad at bragging, all managers at these sites always always give the credits to the team.
 And the power to make decisions too!).